 Who

-TDB — helping pacific islanders to send money home
+TDB — helping Pacific Islanders to send money home

 TDB and the International Finance Corporation (IFC)* partnered with Cymonz to save money and time for migrant workers and Tongan nationals living abroad when sending funds home to Tonga.

-(WU 18% - Banks 10%ish, World Bank Target 7%, TDB / Ave Pa'anga Pau 4.5% - 5%)
+(MSBs 18% - Banks 10%, World Bank Target 7%, TDB / Ave Pa'anga Pau 3.25% - 5%)

 * part of the World Bank Group to improve financial systems.